shivangjhalani/chat/README.md

 ---

 ## Vector
-- Chose convex vector storage, since everything convex this also convex, it currently efficiently supports vectors in the order of millions, more than enough for school chats + we are never vector searching through the whole vector db.
+- Chose convex vector storage, since everything is convex, this also convex, it currently efficiently supports vectors in the order of millions, more than enough for school chats + we are never vector searching through the whole vector db.
-- Used cohere API and typescript SDK for generating embeddings at time of storing messages and vector ann (cosine similarity) search.
+- Used cohere API and its typescript SDK for generating embeddings at time of storing messages and vector ann (cosine similarity) search.
-- Vector search and storage pretty much follows the convex docs.
+- Vector search and storage pretty much follow the convex docs.

-- Scaling : Convex is scalable, we can shard the vectordb.
-Convex doesn't seem to support sharding.
+- Scaling : Convex is scalable, we could shard the vectordb but Convex doesn't seem to support sharding.
 2 options, either use a seperate vectordb like qdrant, or can hack it and logically split data across multiple Convex tables/deployments.

 ---

 ## Auth Setup
-- Convex password auth setup, have only email & password (have many more options like oauth, magic links etc...)
+- Convex password auth setup, only email & password (has many more options like oauth, magic links etc... can be easily integrated)
 - Convex Auth issues JWT access tokens and refresh tokens (one refresh token used once.
 On reissue of JWT, another pair of JWT and refresh is sent).
 The access token is sent over the WebSocket connection to the backend for authentication.
 Are stored in localStorage for persistence.
 - Wrapped main.tsx (frontend) in ConvexAuthProvider
 - Added authtables in schema (authtables is provided by convex)